aleesteele/aleesteele.github.io/_posts/2024-04-10-third-space.md

 But what about digital "third spaces"?

-## Learnings from facilitating third spaces
+## Three Learnings from facilitating third spaces

 ### 1. People generally tend to want different things from their second and third spaces

-If there's anything I've learned, it's that third spaces are often very different from first and second spaces – both in the norms and expectations of .
+If there's anything I've learned, it's that third spaces are often very different from first and second spaces – both in the social norms and expectations of participants, as well as the space itself.

 For example: you probably wouldn't like your partner to interact with you in the same way that your line manager does, and you wouldn't expect them to as well.

-Faciliting a third space looks like facilitating spaces of belonging, joy, meaning, and subversion: people want something different.
+Faciliting a third space looks like facilitating spaces of belonging, joy, meaning, and subversion: people want something different that they don't get from their first or second space.

-Facilitating a second space might look like: managing expectations and people, project management, professionalism, leadership, and efficiency.
+On the other hand, facilitating a second space might look like: managing expectations and people, project management, professionalism, leadership, and efficiency.
+Joy, meaning, and belonging remain important of course, but n.

 Of course, these expectation often blur.